 Lean Mean Fighting Machines

-Bettas are known for their aggressive behavior, especially their love of biting and tearing at their opponent in a fight.
+Male bettas are known for their aggressive behavior, especially their love of biting and tearing at their opponent in a fight.
 This would inflict life-threatening wounds, meaning each fight only lasted a few minutes.

 Suddenly the winning fish wasn’t the one left swimming around in the bowl, but the ‘bravest’ one most determined to keep fighting.

 Betta fights were so popular, they also became a ‘sport’ to bet on.
-Men would suffer horrible consequences when a betta fight didn’t go their way.
+Men would suffer horrible consequences when a fight didn’t go their way.
 It wasn’t always money at stake though, with some men even betting and losing the family home and even members of their family!

 How and When Did Betta Fish Get Their Name?

 In 1840, the King of Siam became curious to find out more about these little fighting fish.
-He gave some of his most-prized bettas to a man who passed them on to Bangor medical scientist Dr. Theodor Cantor.
+He gave some of his most-prized ones to a man who passed them on to Bangor medical scientist Dr. Theodor Cantor.

 In 1849, Cantor published an article about the fighting fish, naming them ‘Macropodus Pugnax’.